flyingark/chinese_wiki_2018/README.md

 To identify leaders, run `get_blocked_frac.py`.
 This file requires and goes through `data/full_history.csv` and identifies leaders using
   1. geometric rules (tagged as origin in the code)
-  2. inter-quartile rules (users whose level of activity is 1.5 inter-quartiles higher than the third quartile) This file generates `article_leader.csv`, which records blocked ratio of leaders.
+  2. inter-quartile rules (users whose level of activity is 1.5 inter-quartiles higher than the third quartile) This script generates `article_leader.csv`, which records blocked ratio of leaders.

   | Fieldname   | Remark |
   | ----------  |---------- |